Elections

 Campaign Regulations

-Campaign activity is regulated by the Title 6 of the Student Senate Constitution, the Elections Code
+Campaign activity is regulated by the Elections Code, located in Title 6 of the Student Senate Constitution.

-All candidates in Student Senate elections agree to follow the Elections Code and will accept the consequence(s) of potentially violating any part of the Elections Code.
+All candidates in Student Senate Elections agree to follow the Elections Code and accept the consequences of potentially violating any of its regulations.

 Campaign Regulations

-- All candidates must be enrolled in at least six (6) hours of coursework at the Lawrence Campus of the University of Kansas.
+- All candidates must be students enrolled in at least 6 credit hours of courses on the Lawrence Campus or Edwards Campus of the University.

 - Each candidate must be a member of their constituency at the time of the election.